architek/yggscr/docker/stage/README.md

 Otherwise, default options for user, network and client are used.

-* By default uwsgi will communicate through unix socket to nginx container (see nginx image for an example)
+* The app uwsgi will communicate through unix socket to nginx container (see nginx image for an example)

 * If you want to run this standalone without nginx, simply use this as parameter to run command: `python -m yserver.__main__`